Sydney-Informatics-Hub/2025-ABACBS-workshop/_episodes/23-pawsey_nextflow.md

 2. Bottom section – Represents the execution layer, including processes, channels, parameters, and data flow.

 - Processes are modular, isolated tasks executed by an executor (local or HPC).
 - Work directory stores intermediate results for caching and reproducibility.
+Every process (`check_input`, `group_samples`, `generate_report`) runs in its own isolated subdirectory inside the `work/` directory.
 - Channels connect processes.
+- When a process finishes successfully, Nextflow can optionally "publish" its output files to a defined directory (e.g., `params.outdir` or `Results/`)
 - Parameters & Profiles: Enable flexible configuration and reproducibility.
 - Shared filesystem: Required for HPC execution and data staging.